Shadow IT policies: mitigating risks and enhancing security

 Regular audits are also a great way to spot patterns of non-compliance.
 Use the data from these audits to fine-tune your enforcement strategies and make your policies even stronger.

 Your best defense against shadow IT is a well-informed team.
-Regular training sessions can help employees understand the risks of using unauthorized tools.
+Regular training sessions can help employees understand the risks of using unauthorized applications.
 Use real-life examples to show how security threats can lead to data breaches—this makes the risks more relatable and encourages everyone to stick to the rules.

 Make resources like FAQs and troubleshooting guides easy to find.
 These can help employees understand the policy and how to comply with it.
 Keep the conversation going between IT and other departments—encourage feedback and suggestions to keep improving your approach to shadow IT management.

-Spotting Shadow IT in your organization
+Spotting shadow IT in your organization

 Before you can tackle shadow IT, you've got to know where it's hiding.
 Identifying shadow IT in your organization starts with a thorough inventory, keeping a close eye on your network, and setting up strong reporting systems.